-Compass bearings, distance measured and identifying features are all key skills.
+Compass bearings, distance measured and identifying features are all key skills in night navigation.
 Practice, and the habit of double checking are invaluable.
-Being slack with these can lead to big mistakes, walking too far, not far enough, heading off on the wrong bearing, all of which are easily done, but all of which are detrimental to your navigation and the success of your trip.
+Being slack with these can lead to big mistakes, walking too far, not far enough, heading off on the wrong bearing.
+All of which are easily done, but all of which are detrimental to your navigation and the success of your trip.

-To minimise the risk of going wrong in a big way break the journey down in to small navigational sections.
+To minimize the risk of going wrong in a big way break the journey down in to small navigational sections.
 Walk from marker to marker, from distinctive feature to distinctive feature.
 Don’t just aim to go from the start directly to the finish without a series of markers to check your position against.
-This applies for both day and night navigation, but at night make the sections even shorter to minimise straying off course in the darkness where features and markers are easier to miss.
+This applies for both day and night navigation.
+But at night make the sections even shorter to minimize straying off course in the darkness where features and markers are easier to miss.

-By keeping each section short, any navigational errors that may occur will be spotted and can be corrected far easier and are less likely to cause big issues on your journey.
+By keeping each section short, any navigational errors that may occur will spot and can correct far easier and are less likely to cause big issues on your journey in Night Navigation.

 And if things don’t go to plan?

 So somehow you’ve headed off course, and for now, you are just that little bit lost.
-What do you do now?
+What do you do now Night Navigation?

 Firstly, don’t panic.
-Getting lost at night seems to bring about a greater sense of fear.
+Getting lost in the night seems to bring a sense of fear.
 But apart from the reduced visibility, and often lower temperatures, most other factors remain the same.

 Also, don’t blame the person you are with.
 This doesn’t help anyone.
 And none of us are immune from making mistakes.

 Take time to study your map, check your GPS and study the features and landscape around you.
 This will help you to hatch a plan to get you back on track.